BlueAccords/sample_app/README.md

   Try to kill all spring process .
 First you can see all of them like: ps aux

   and then you can kill like this: pkill -f "spring app", or by pid : kill -9 1111(your PID)

+Add spring app to .git ignore file on github.